101st Soldier, Coalition extract Iraqi teammate from enemy lines

 |0

-This work, 101st Soldier, Coalition extract Iraqi teammate from enemy lines [Image 1 of 2], is free of known copyright restrictions under U.S. copyright law.
+This work, 101st Soldier, Coalition extract Iraqi teammate from enemy lines, by SSG Jason Hull, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT